-To inspect further the dynamic of cooling gas in outflow, we analyze the position and velocity of the tracked gas at the moment of cooling (Fig. \ref{hot_outflow_point}).
-The left panel shows the distribution of hot outflowing SPH particles according to the radius at the beginning of the tracking (i.e. initial distance from the center) and the radius at which it cools down.
+To inspect further the dynamics of cooling gas in outflow, we analyzed the position and velocity of the tracked gas at the moment of cooling (Fig. \ref{hot_outflow_point}).
+The left panel shows the distribution of hot outflowing SPH particles according to the radius at the beginning of the tracking (i.e., initial distance from the center) and the radius at which it cools down.
 Analogously, the right plot shows the initial velocity and the velocity at the moment of cooling.
-The particle here represented are tracked forward starting from $z= 0.5$, so $r_{\rm init}$ and $v_{\rm init}$ are not necessarily the position and velocity at the moment of the launch of the outflow, since the particle could be already in outflow since a previous snapshot at $z>0.5$. $r_{\rm init}$ spans a range from 3 kpc to $\sim$100 kpc, and most particles cool down immediately or after travelling at most $\sim$ 30 kpc.
-For some particles we have $r_{\rm cooling}<r_{\rm init}$, meaning that they have reached the turnover point and they are falling back towards the center of the halo.
-This is also clear from the velocity distribution: most particles cool down at at $v_{\rm cooling} \simeq 0$, i.e. at the turning point, and the distribution is almost symmetrical between particles cooling down while still outflowing or falling back to the center.
-This configuration points to a galactic fountain, which has already be shown to be one of the main contribution to the total CGM cold gas budget in previous works \citep{suresh2019zooming}.
-Notice also that particles with higher $r_{\rm init}$ travel only a short distance before cooling, and this is due to the fact that their velocity is in general smaller, either because they are far from the central region where stellar feedback is more effective, or they are already close to the turnover point of an outflow launched at an earlier time.
+The particles represented here are tracked forward starting from $z= 0.5$, so $r_{\rm init}$ and $v_{\rm init}$ are not necessarily the position and velocity at the moment of the launch of the outflow; the particle could already in outflow since a previous snapshot at $z>0.5$. $r_{\rm init}$ spans a range from 3 kpc to $\sim$100 kpc, and most particles cool down immediately or after travelling at most $\sim$ 30 kpc.
+For some particles we have $r_{\rm cooling}<r_{\rm init}$, meaning that they have reached the turnover point and they are falling back toward the center of the halo.
+This is also clear from the velocity distribution: most particles cool down at at $v_{\rm cooling} \simeq 0$ (i.e., at the turning point) and the distribution is almost symmetrical between particles cooling down while still outflowing or falling back to the center.
+This configuration points to a galactic fountain, which has already been shown to be one of the main contributors to the total CGM cold gas budget in previous works \citep{suresh2019zooming}.
+We also note that particles with higher $r_{\rm init}$ travel only a short distance before cooling because their velocity is in general lower, either because they are far from the central region where stellar feedback is more effective, or they are already close to the turnover point of an outflow launched at an earlier time.